Journal, Sentinel, & Herald Print Issues

 Online Christian Science Directory

 - Yes.
-The Journal Directory search tool is available on JSH-Online, and is free to use with or without a subscription.
-The blue Journal Directory widget can be found on the right side of every page on JSH-Online
+The Journal Directory search tool is available on JSH-Online and is free to use with or without a subscription.
+The blue Journal Directory widget can be found at the bottom of the JSH and Journal homepages.

 - The directory includes the most current listing information for: